Sirraide/gumsmaqqer/README.md

 **IF YOU HAVE NO IDEA WHAT THIS IS**, ~~consider yourself lucky~~, look up ‘Agma Schwa’ on YouTube and search for 'Gumsmaq'.

+Also, look at the source code at your own risk—this is not meant to be a well-written program.

 ## Emojis
 You need the `assets` folder from https://github.com/twitter/twemoji